 By diffusing anger, hatred and negative actions within, a happier, healthier and more compassionate person emerges.

 “My big takeaway was him talking about change and how it’s necessary for it to come from within,” Cook said.
-“People often keep looking for something to happen or someone else to make it happen, but change really starts from within us.”
+“People often keep looking for something to happen or someone else to make it happen, but change really starts within us.”

 There are many examples within the USD community demonstrating this action: